 Rebecca Tickell is an accomplished documentary filmmaker (director, producer, writer) whose award winning short and feature films have made a critical impact in environmental activism domestically and globally.
 In partnership with her husband, Josh Tickell, they have partnered with actors, politicians and environmental leaders over the past several decades to create films that have been seen by millions of people and have raised significant money for environmental and social change.

-Today, Rebecca Tickell is a director, producer, and environmental author and activist.
-She produced the 2008 Sundance Film Festival Audience award-winning, environmentally themed movie, FUEL, and co-directed/produced The Big Fix, an Official Selection of the 2011 Cannes Film Festival.
-Rebecca’s 2014 directorial debut (with husband Josh) was the critically acclaimed documentary, Pump, narrated by Jason Bateman.
-Recent films directed by Rebecca include the John Paul DeJoria story, Good Fortune, The Revolution Generation, as well as The Earthing Movie about her family's journey to wellness.
-In 2020 her award-winning film Kiss the Ground starring Woody Harrelson launched with a media reach of over 1 billion people.
-Her forthcoming documentaries On Sacred Ground, Common Ground, We Are the Bees and Groundswell will premiere over the next few years with her husband Josh.
+Her films include the 2008 Sundance Film Festival Audience award-winning, environmentally themed movie, FUEL, The Big Fix, an Official Selection of the 2011 Cannes Film Festival, the critically acclaimed documentary, Pump, narrated by Jason Bateman in 2014.
+Recent films directed by Rebecca and Josh include the John Paul DeJoria story, Good Fortune, The Revolution Generation, as well as The Earthing Movie, which documents her family's journey to wellness.
+In 2020, the Tickell’s award-winning film, Kiss the Ground, starring Woody Harrelson launched on Netflix with a reach of more than 1 billion people; the movie is credited with putting regenerative agriculture on the map.